lotrekagency/handyman/README.md

 # Markino

-Markino is the best friend that can notify you is a server is down.
-Also it offers you backups and beer.
+Markino is the best friend for Lotrèk that can notify you if a server is down, custom scripts, backups and beer.

 ## Features

-- Alarm system: sends an sms and/or an email if the server is down or tests are failing
+- Alarm system: sends an email if the server is down or tests are failing

-- Backup system: provides a periodic backup system for data and files
+- Backup/script system: provides a periodic backup system for data and files and scripting

 ## Install SSHPass on youy system